meyresearch/CCMV_aptamer_msm/README.md

 # CCMV_aptamer_msm

-This is the repository for analysing CCMV simulation data using Markov State Model (MSM).
+This repository contains the analysis of CCMV simulation data using Markov State Model (MSM).

 MD simulation input files can be found at [md](./md)